knoksen/ebike-assistant-app/README.md

 ### Generating Screenshots

-Use your browser dev tools or a headless tool (e.g. Playwright) to capture key screens.
-Replace the placeholder SVGs in `docs/screenshots/` with real PNG/JPG exports of approx 800px wide.
+Use Playwright automation or manual capture for consistent assets.
+See the full [Screenshot Guide](docs/SCREENSHOTS.md).

 #### Automated (Playwright)